mahdis-ai/bet/README.md

 # bet
-automating a betting website
+#automating a betting website
-automation of logging in,betting and checking results
+#automation of logging in, betting and checking results